 In the Stop Crime on Women Semina in School or Colleges, I always focus on sharing incidents and case studies from many of the people I meet to educate the participants with a grass-root version of crime, violence, sexual harassment and sexual abuse which they do not read in newspapers or watch in TV.

 Lesson #4 : Be a proud Indian – keep working, learn from the frowns & empower your quest with it

 Kailash Satyarthi is a proud Indian, which I was not when I joined Global March.
 I looked at all the issues and problem India had and wanted to leave India if possible.
 He showed me that one Indian can also make a difference if he will work towards a vision of what he wants India to become.

 The name Bhaishab instead of sir was in everyone mouth.
-At first I did it cause he was the boss, But then I noticed that he always followed and respected Indian traditions and never forced us into following him.
-His dedication and faith in what he believes, drove us to follow him and I started to call him Bhaishab cause I respected him like a big brother.
+At fit, I did it cause he was the boss, But then I noticed that he always followed and respected Indian traditions and never forced us into following him.
+His dedication and faith in what he believes drove us to follow him and I started to call him Bhaishab cause I respected him like a big brother.

 Many times, his method of approaching the issue of child labour was questioned.
 Yes, it was different, but this issue was also not that simple to be approached by conventional methods.
 He followed his heart and empowered his quest with his belief.